ibireme/YYImage/README.md

 ### CocoaPods

 1. Update cocoapods to the latest version.
-1. Add `pod "YYImage"` to your Podfile.
+2. Add `pod "YYImage"` to your Podfile.
-2. Run `pod install` or `pod update`.
+3. Run `pod install` or `pod update`.
-3. Import \<YYImage/YYImage.h\>
+4. Import \<YYImage/YYImage.h\>.
+5. Notice: it doesn't include WebP subspec by default, if you want to support WebP format, use `pod 'YYImage', :subspecs => ['Core', 'WebP']` in your Podfile.

 ### Carthage

 1. Add `github "ibireme/YYImage"` to your Cartfile.
 2. Run `carthage update --platform ios` and add the framework to your project.
-3. Import \<YYImage/YYImage.h\>
+3. Import \<YYImage/YYImage.h\>.
-4. Notice: carthage framework doesn't include webp component, if you want to support webp, use cocoapods or install manually.
+4. Notice: carthage framework doesn't include WebP component, if you want to support WebP format, use cocoapods or install manually.

 ### Manually